 Additionally, a method for placing rectangular bounds around the possible positions for all unknown nodes in the network is given.
-The area of the bounding rectangles decreases as additional or tighter constraints are included in the problem.

 In [2], we set up the optimization problem to minimize the error in node positions to fit distance measures, and convex programming techniques are used to solve it.
 We convert non-convex quadratic distance constraints (not used in [1]) into linear constraints.
 That results in estimation errors being minimal even when the anchor nodes are not suitably placed within the network or the distance measurements are noisy.

 Also observable gauges are developed to measure the quality of the distance data or to detect erroneous sensors.